ptolemybarnes/draw/README.md

 ----------------------
 ```

-2. Draw a line, giving xy coordinates of start and finish
+2) Draw a line, giving xy coordinates of start and finish.

 ```
 enter command: L 1 2 6 2